BaltimoreCode-Coffee/AITeam/README.md

 Monorepo for the Baltimore Code and Coffee AI Team

 ## Rules
-If any project makes money, you will be compensated according to your contributions Any person not contributing for 3 months will be declared inactive
+If any project makes money, you will be compensated according to your contributions.
+Any person not contributing for 3 months will be declared inactive

 ## Contributing to the Project